 The National Nutritional Foods Association (NNFA) coordinates Marketplace every year, uniting "natural product" manufacturers, retailers and suppliers under one roof, ostensibly to tweak their collective marketing mojo.
 Over 500 exhibitors lined up to peddle their wares to each other and other registered contemporaries.

 Sounds like fun if you're a Grape-Nut.

-I called ahead and gleaned the unusual extent of their elite gate policies.
-Neither my associates Eeyore and The Gentile nor I were part of their esoteric club.
-The public was not welcome.
+Grape-Nut that I am, I called ahead and gleaned the unusual extent of their elite gate policies.
+Neither my associates Eeyore and The Gentile nor I were part of their elite club.
+The public was not welcome at this event.
 This was no Mint 400.
 No health food groupies allowed.